mcwayrm/mcwayrm.github.io/_pages/research.md

 <!-- Title, Coauthors, Abstract, Paper link, preprint researchgate link, LaTeX presentation, twitter thread, video explanation, replication code, replication data, media coverage -->

-I am interested in research related broadly to Applied Microeconomics with concentrations in Development Economics, Impact Evaluations, Natural Disasters, Social Networks, and Urban Economics.
+I am interested in research related broadly to Applied Microeconomics with concentrations in Development Economics, Impact Evaluations, Natural Disasters, Decision-making, and Urban Economics.
 To respond to the replication crisis as well as calls for open access and transparency, where applicable I try to provide materials related to each research item regarding working papers, replication data and code, appendix materials, survey instruments, and presentation slides.
 I have placed keywords alongside the research for easier navigation for specific themes in my research.

 ---------------------------------------